 They say blondes have more fun, but when it comes to taking care of our hair, that’s not always true!
-A simple dip in a pool can take us from Goldilocks to Greenylocks in minutes, and while we always wish for a long, flowing flaxen mane reminiscent of golden thread, we sometimes end up with what seems to be a pile of autumn hay!
+A simple dip in a pool can take us from ‘Goldilocks’ to ‘Greenylocks’ in mere minutes.
+And while we always wish for a long, flowing flaxen mane reminiscent of golden thread, we sometimes end up with what seems to be a pile of autumn hay!

-1. Chamomile Mask
+1. Chamomile Masks

 Take a 4-5 chamomile tea bags and put them in a pan of boiling water for around 20 minutes.
-Once the water cools down add 2T yogurt (more if your hair is long) and mix really well.
+Once the water cools down, add 2T yogurt (more if your hair is long) and mix really well.
 Put the mixture into your (clean) hair and if possible, sit in the sun until it’s dry.

 2. Beer Rinse

 Here’s another one of the most classic ways to care for blonde hair naturally!

 Arm yourself with a can of pale ale and pour it into a big bowl.
 Immerse your whole head of hair leaning forwards.
 It may seem uncomfortable at first, but it’s worth it!
 After 3 to 5 minutes, cover your hair in a towel.
 Wait an hour, then wash your hair as usual.
 You will not only find your hair has gone a few shades lighter, but you’ll also notice how the hops in the beer have nourished your mane, too!

 Products to try: Put beer’s effectiveness to the test with the 100% Aussie Natural Tasmanian Beer Shampoo Bar.
 It’s a bit weird at first, but once you foam it up into a bit of a lather, it acts like a normal shampoo.